Stargate: The Ark of Truth: Plot

-Upon being alerted by Major Kevin Marks of what is going on, Mitchell and Carter beam back to the Odyssey and discover that Marrick has used the core to build a Replicator, intending to plant it on an Ori ship and let it spread to their entire fleet.
-When Mitchell attempts to destroy it with an anti-Replicator Gun, the replicator escapes, and Marrick reveals that the IOA removed that weakness from the design, although conventional weapons are sufficient to destroy individual replicators.
+Mitchell and Carter beam back to the Odyssey and discover that Marrick has used the core to build a Replicator, intending to plant it on an Ori ship and let it spread throughout their fleet.
+When Mitchell attempts to destroy it with an anti-Replicator Gun, the replicator escapes, and Marrick reveals that the IOA removed that weakness from the design, although conventional weapons can destroy individual replicators.
 Marrick implies that a shutdown code has been included as a failsafe, but claims he does not know what it is.
-He is placed in the ship's brig and falls victim to the Replicators, when they make their way into the brig, resulting in Marrick becoming a Human/Replicator hybrid.
-With several Ori ships approaching, Mitchell attempts to beam Daniel, Teal'c, Vala, and Tomin up from the planet, but the replicator takes over the system and keeps Mitchell from doing so.
-With no other option, the Odyssey jumps to hyperspace to escape, leaving the others on the planet.
+He is placed in the brig and later falls victim to the Replicators, resulting in Marrick becoming a Human/Replicator hybrid.
+With several Ori ships approaching, Mitchell attempts to beam Daniel, Teal'c, Vala, and Tomin up from the planet, but the replicator prevents Mitchell from doing so.
+The Odyssey jumps to hyperspace to escape.

-Daniel finds the Ark in a set of catacombs, and after several ground tremors, brings it to the surface.
-When the team emerges, they are ambushed by Ori warriors, and Teal'c is shot in the back while the others are captured.
-When they are brought to the city, Vala discovers that the Ori were indeed killed by the Sangraal during the events of The Shroud.
-Adria has ascended and taken over all of their power.
-Teal'c, who has been walking toward the city of Celestis since he was shot, collapses due to his wound within sight of the city.
-He is subsequently revived by Morgan le Fay and continues on to free Daniel.
-Morgan then arrives in Daniel's cell (initially in the guise of Merlin) and tells him if he can expose one Prior to the Ark, the others will be turned by a link in their staffs.
+Daniel finds the Ark in a set of catacombs.
+The team is ambushed by Ori warriors, and Teal'c is shot in the back while the others are captured.
+When they are brought to the city, Vala discovers that the Ori were killed by the Sangraal during the events of The Shroud.
+Adria has ascended and inherited their power.
+Teal'c, who has been walking toward the city of Celestis since he was shot, collapses due to his wound.
+He is revived by Morgan le Fay and continues on to free Daniel.
+Morgan arrives in Daniel's cell and tells him if he can expose one Prior to the Ark, the others will be turned by the link in their staffs.
 This will weaken Adria enough for Morgan to stalemate her.